cryptocreeper94-sudo/darkwavepulse/public/docs/DWT_TOKEN_INFO.md

 ## Risk Disclaimer

 **This is NOT financial advice.** Cryptocurrency investments are highly speculative and involve substantial risk of loss.
-The value of DWAV tokens may fluctuate significantly.
+The value of DWT tokens may fluctuate significantly.
 Only invest what you can afford to lose.
 Past performance does not guarantee future results.
 Do your own research before making any investment decisions.

 ---